 - a.
 Decisions by the Community Development Director made pursuant to this division may be appealed in accordance with Sec.
 20-137. - iii.
-Major master sign plans shall not allow for requests to install EMC or illumination types that are not permitted for the sign type or district.
+Major master sign plans shall not allow for requests to install EMC or illumination types that are not permitted for the sign type or district and shall not allow for requests to install sign types that are not permitted for the district.
 Major master sign plans shall allow for requests to exceed the maximum number of sign types, to exceed the maximum count for each sign type, to exceed the maximum total sign area allowed, to allow for changes to the maximum area and height for individual signs, to allow for changes to the location of signs, and to allow for changes to the design and the materials beyond what is allowed in the district regulations elsewhere in Article V. Major master sign plans shall be reviewed by the Planning Commission and the Mayor and City Council.
 Major master sign plans shall be reviewed by the Mayor and City Council in accordance with the procedure below: - 1.
-Authority to file
+Authority to file a.
+Applications for approval of major master sign plans may be filed by the owner of the subject property or the property owner's authorized agent.